python-jsonschema/jsonschema/README.rst

 One last thing that is present is partial support for ``$ref``, at least for JSON Pointer refs.
 Full support should be coming soon.

-As always, if you find a bug, please file a ticket.
+As always, if you find any bugs, please file a ticket.

 Running the Test Suite